 Totally new to Android?
 Start here.

-Exploring the foundations of app development:
+Exploring the core of app development:

 Exploring the gritty details of views, layout, styling and common UI patterns: